 One of the few of its kind to have been created as a women’s team without being supported by a pre-existing men’s team, AFC Unity was founded by Jay Baker and Jane Watkinson in 2014 in the birthplace of association football itself – Sheffield – as an alternative football club to utilise their dedication to feminism and social justice in combination with their passion for the sport to make a positive contribution in the local community.
 Both have extensive experience in the community sector, running numerous projects in South Yorkshire for several years.

 A Fuse Sheffield voucher scheme and the Satellite Programme have helped AFC Unity incorporate into a social enterprise, Company Limited by Guarantee (Registered Number: 9649719).
 This will help us with raising funding and ensuring a sustainable development and growth.
-As of the 3rd of September 2015, the club achieved The FA Charter Standard Adult Club status and were awarded the 2015/2016 FA Club Respect Award, took Bronze in Sports England’s Satellite Club of the Year Awards, and were runners-up in the Most Innovative Organisation category at the VAS Make a Difference Awards.
+As of the 3rd of September 2015, the club achieved The FA Charter Standard Adult Club status and were awarded the 2015/2016 FA Club Respect Award, took Bronze in Sports England’s Satellite Club of the Year Awards, were runners-up in the Most Innovative Organisation category at the VAS Make a Difference Awards and recipients of the Sports Personality Award at the South Yorkshire LGBT+ Awards.

 The club name harks back to the original term Assoc.
 Football (or “soccer” for short), as an association football club, but in this case actually stands for Alternative Football Club, adopting the colour red as a homage to Sheffield’s historic Sheffield FC, the world’s oldest club, as well as the surrounding South Yorkshire towns of Barnsley, Doncaster, and Rotherham, whose teams also play in red.
 “Unity” speaks for itself: it represents the ethos of the club as utilising the unifying power of the sport.